 Host: Peter Dinklage

-What's on the Menu: The Game of Thrones star will escort President Obama and a handful of his most loyal supporters to New Jersey's majestic Medieval Times via minivan.
+What's on the Menu: Dinklage will escort President Obama and a handful of his most loyal supporters to New Jersey's majestic Medieval Times via minivan.
 After dinner, those who donate an extra $1,000 will have the opportunity to slap the actor who plays King Joffrey.

 Host: Carly Rae Jepsen

-Target Audience: Disillusioned voters who supported Obama in 2008 and want to travel the way a child travels, round and round and back home again, to a time and place where they still love the president.
+Target Audience: Disillusioned voters who supported Obama in 2008 and want to travel the way a child travels, round and round and back home again, to a place where they still love the President.

-What's on the Menu: Donors will snack on Bugles and orange sherbet while the president regales them with "Fat Betty" jokes.
+What's on the Menu: Donors will snack on Bugles and orange sherbet while the President regales them with "Fat Betty" jokes.
+Don't forget to wear your white go-go boots.